KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NowPlayingOnSpotify by raywo](https://github.com/raywo/MMM-NowPlayingOnSpotify)

 0. This module is outdated: Abandoned.
 No reactions to issues since years.
-No installation instructions.
-It no longer seems to work.
+Depends on deprecated modules.
+MMM-OnSpotify is an alternative.
 1. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
 2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.